Welcome

 Focus Groups - From Qualitative Data Generation to Analysis

 Teaching Assistant.
 University of Bamberg, Germany.
-Lecturer : Prof. Virginie Van Ingelgom
+Lecturer : Virginie Van Ingelgom